Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Pfaffian ideals of generic skew-symmetric matrices

-Since the defining ideal is minimally generated by $n$ elements, one more than the height of the ideal and the sequence forms a $d$-sequence, by \cite[Lemma 4.2]{a.c.i}, it generates an almost complete intersection.
+Since the defining ideal is minimally generated by $n$ elements, one more than the height of the ideal, and the sequence forms a $d$-sequence, by \cite[Lemma 4.2]{a.c.i}, they generate an almost complete intersection ideal.

 \end{proof}